JGCrimmann/TMDFlakeFinder/README.md

 8. One might also need to run the following:
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned
 and confirm with ’Y’
-9. Install all required packages in the venv with the requirement.txt file: pip install -r requirements.txt
+9. Install all required packages in the venv with the requirements.txt file: pip install -r requirements.txt
 10. Restart Spyder to apply the changes after setting up the venv and its packages.